topbitdu/unidom-geo-china/ROADMAP.md

 2. Improve the Region model to add the #towns association
 3. Rename the unidom:geo:china:import Rake task to unidom:geo:china:region:import
 4. Implement the unidom:geo:china:town:import Rake task
-5. Improved the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v0.5
+5. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v0.5

 ## v0.3
 1. Improve the Region model to add the has_many :locatings macro
 2. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v0.9

+## v0.3.1
+1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0